xander230/xander230.github.io/README.md

                                                                               ![image](https://github.com/user-attachments/assets/aeb9428c-5d5c-4ebe-87da-72c553d11fc4)
                                          An important disclosure - there are times when you certainly should NOT do what Jesse would do!
 Like smoking cigarettes
 🚭.
 Jesse’s cause of death was a brain aneurysm.
+and if you have any more pictures of Jesse or more different ideas that Jesse had that I didn't put in here you can email me. my email is xnelson2012@icloud.com. and it would be really appreciated👍